QMSS-G5072-2020/final_project_platzman_paul/celebrity_bucks_game_player_advantage/README.md

 ## Features

 - This package contains a data set of all celebrities available in the Celebrity Bucks online game.
-The data set collected information from the Celebrity Bucks API and augmented it with additional celebrity features found in two other online sources.
-This package also contains a `create_celebrity_data_set.py` script that allows users to easily create new data sets, enabling them to capture the most current celebrity information.
+The data set presents information returned by the Celebrity Bucks API and augments it with additional celebrity features found in two other online sources.
+This package also contains a `create_celebrity_data_set.py` script that allows users to easily create new data sets or collect information about individual celebrities, enabling them to capture the most up to date celebrity information.

 ## Dependencies